Rootskery/Ethical-Hacking/README.md

 <h3> Vulnerability Summary:</h3>
 <ol>
-<li>SQL Injection in Customer Login Portal (CVE-2021-44228)</li> <br>
+<li>SQL Injection in Customer Login Portal (CVE-2021-44228)</li>
 •	Critical: A critical SQL injection vulnerability was found in Sorr Y. Late's customer login webpage.
-Because of this vulnerability, attackers can run any SQL command and perhaps access the database without authorization, extract confidential information, and alter its contents.
+Because of this vulnerability, attackers can run any SQL command and perhaps access the database without authorization, extract confidential information, and alter its contents. <br>
-<li>	Remote Code Execution via Unpatched Software (CVE-2021-34527)</li> <br>
+<li>	Remote Code Execution via Unpatched Software (CVE-2021-34527)</li>
 •	Critical: Unpatched software on the application server was discovered to have a high-risk remote code execution vulnerability.
-Attackers can run arbitrary code with elevated privileges because to this vulnerability.
+Attackers can run arbitrary code with elevated privileges because to this vulnerability.<br>

-3. Outdated Software (Various CVEs, CVSS: Variable) <br>
+<li>	Outdated Software (Various CVEs, CVSS: Variable)</li>
-•	High: Several applications and operating systems are outdated and no longer supported, leaving them vulnerable to known exploits.
+•	High: Several applications and operating systems are outdated and no longer supported, leaving them vulnerable to known exploits.<br>

-4. Denial-of-Service (DoS) Vulnerability (CVE-2022-7890, CVSS: 7.2) <br>
+<li> Denial-of-Service (DoS) Vulnerability (CVE-2022-7890, CVSS: 7.2) </li>
-•	High: Due to the application server's vulnerability to DoS attacks, there may be service interruptions and website outages.
+•	High: Due to the application server's vulnerability to DoS attacks, there may be service interruptions and website outages.<br>

-5. Weak Password Policies (CVSS: 5.3) <br>
+<li> Weak Password Policies (CVSS: 5.3) </li>
-•	High: It was discovered that there were weak password restrictions, which made it possible for brute force assaults to breach administrative accounts.
+•	High: It was discovered that there were weak password restrictions, which made it possible for brute force assaults to breach administrative accounts.<br>

 6. Insecure Wireless Network (CVSS: 4.0) <br>
 •	High: The company's Wi-Fi network lacks strong encryption, allowing attackers to intercept sensitive data.
 7. Security Misconfigurations (CVE-2022-21894) <br>